Back to Blog

 How Generative Search Uses Images

 In generative search environments, images are not always returned as standalone results.
 Instead, they are embedded directly into AI-generated responses.
+You will typically see images used as visual explanations inside long-form answers, as supporting context for summaries and comparisons, and as credibility signals that reinforce the AI's confidence in an answer.

 How AI Systems Understand Images